sailpoint-oss/developer.sailpoint.com/products/nerm/api/authentication.md

 ## Example

-To use your bearer token simply provide it in the header with the request like so: `Authorization: Token token=<token>`
+To use your bearer token simply provide it in the header with the request like so: `Authorization: Bearer <token>`